 APR 13.
 Hitchens – Jefferson Day, a secular holiday proposed by a blogger based on Jefferson’s Day, where humanist books should be exchanged as gifts.

 APR.
 20th.
 “A Feast for Proper Pleasures”, as per initial proponent; perhaps because Spring, and Easter in particular, has always been associated with Venus.
+This usually also falls around Earth Day, so it’s a celebration of this Earth.

 MAY 20th.
 “A Feast of the Good Desires!”, as per initial proponent.